section-engineering-education/engineering-education/articles/word-cloud/index.md

 ### Conclusion
 This was a fun experiment we coded in Python.
-We went over how to generate a virtual environment using Anaconda and how to install the needed packages to generate word clouds.I encourage you to test the program with various inputs and experiment with the code.
+We went over how to generate a virtual environment using Anaconda and how to install the needed packages to generate word clouds.
+I encourage you to test the program with various inputs and experiment with the code.
 Happy learning.

 Peer Review Contributions by: [Adrian Murage](/engineering-education/authors/adrian-murage/)